default search action

 Profiles from structure based sequence alignment of porins can identify ß stranded integral membrane proteins.
 839-842

-- Michael C. Giddings, Olga V. Matveeva, John F. Atkins, Raymond F. Gesteland:
+- Michael C. Giddings, Olga V. Matveeva

 TRITON: in silico construction of protein mutants and prediction of their activities.
 845-846 - Bernhard Haubold, Richard R. Hudson: